 5 Reasons Why Your Water Heater is Scalding Hot

-Firstly, there’s the risk of serious burns from extremely hot water from taps and fixtures in your home.
+- Firstly, there’s the risk of serious burns from extremely hot water from taps and fixtures in your home.
 This is a major concern, especially if you have the young or the old using your water.

-Second, you have a malfunctioning water heater to worry about.
+- Second, you have a malfunctioning water heater to worry about.

-And finally, you can expect a big energy bill just around the corner!
+- And finally, you can expect a big energy bill just around the corner!

 Check your thermostat and see what temperature it is set to.
 If this is too high, this is what is causing your water heater to produce scalding hot water.

-2. Mineral build-up
+2. Mineral Build-up

 An excessive build-up of minerals in your hot water heater could be a cause of a high water temperature.
-These minerals eventually settle at the bottom of your water heater and form a hard layer or sediment.
+These minerals eventually settle at the bottom of your water heater and form a hard layer of sediment.

-4. Malfunctioning heating element
+4. Malfunctioning Heating Element